Introduction

 }

-These two packets, RUN and SENSOR_DATA, are the default basic data that each NCD sensor will send to the Gateway or Modem.
-Note that the RUN packet is sent only once each time a connection is established with the Gateway or Modem, while the SENSOR_DATA message is sent periodically and contains the measured field values and other data from the sensor.
+These two messages, RUN and sensor_data, are the default basic data that each NCD sensor will send to the Gateway or Modem.
+Note that the RUN message is sent only once each time a connection is established with the Gateway or Modem, while the sensor_data message is sent periodically and contains the measured field values and other data from the sensor.
 Once these two messages are received, you can be confident that you have a link with the sensor and can proceed with the configuration.

 Wireless Device Node